-In 2023, around one in three of a polytechnic cohort landed a place in a local university.
-Before the expansion of university places about 10 years ago, only about 20 per cent were successful.

-→ University Admission Score ∠ system A-level holders who have strong results and need them to secure a place would need to understand the University Admission Score (UAS) system that local universities use, where A-level ingapore in 2023.
-It was grades are translated into points.
-500 more than in 2022, says the Ministry of Education There are changes announced on the score system, but they will not kick in until 2026.
-For now, the maximum number of rank points remains at 90.
-Those laureate graduates enrol in the with higher scores have a better Many online sites provide an Many polytechnic graduates easy way to calculate your UAS → Take advantage of aptitude-O based admissions The universities are increasingly basing their selection on more than just grades, such as getting applicants to write a personal statement or answer a few questions.
+Currently, around four in five For now, the maximum number A-level and International Baccaof rank points remains at 90.
+Those laureate graduates enrol in the with higher scores have a better shot at gaining admission. universities, up from around three Many online sites provide an Many polytechnic graduates easy way to calculate your UAS

+no such thing - admission is based

+In 2023, around one in three of a

+Before the expansion of university places about 10 years ago,

+only about 20 per cent were

+O University Admission Score

+A-level holders who have

+strong results and need

+them to secure a place

+would need to understand the University Admission Score (UAS)

+system that local

+universities use,

+where A-level

+grades are trans-

+There are changpolvtechnic cohort landed a place

+Take advantage of aptitude O based admissions

+The universities are increasingly basing their selection on more than just grades, such as getting applicants to write a personal statement or answer a few questions.

 One sample question from the National University of Singapore (NUS): "Tell us something you have done outside your school curriculum to prepare yourself for your chosen degree programme."
 Some of you may seek help from friends who are better writers, or even ChatGPT.

 Please don't, however tempted you may be.

 As NUS warns on its site: Do not use any external aid such as AI (artificial intelligence) or ghostwriting; doing so may have a negative impact on your application.
 The Singapore University of Social Sciences (SUSS), which uses holistic admission criteria, says: "Any work or personal statements submitted must represent the individual's effort, knowledge and understanding of the subject matter.
 It is thus the applicant's responsibility to appropriately attribute ideas and information from other sources, including those derived from using generative AI tools such as ChatGPT."
 (Artificial intelligence) can't replicate a student's personal thoughts and feelings about what their life aspirations and motivations are and what they hope to get out of a university education.
-MR JONATHAN KUA, Singapore University of Technology and Design admissions director, on how technology such as ChatGPT may not be useful to applicants writing personal statements Singapore University of Tech- ST PHOTO: nology and Design (SUTD) admis- GAVIN FOO sions director Jonathan Kua notes that AI "can't replicate a student's personal thoughts and feelings about what their life aspirations and motivations are and what they hope to get out of a university education".
+MR JONATHAN KUA, Singapore University of Technology and Design admissions director, on how technology such as ChatGPT may not be useful to applicants writing personal statements " Singapore University of Tech- ST PHOTO: nology and Design (SUTD) admis- GAVIN FOO sions director Jonathan Kua notes that AI "can't replicate a student's personal thoughts and feelings about what their life aspirations and motivations are and what they hope to get out of a university education".
 SUTD also asks a series of questions to understand students better.

-4 Achievements to highlight Applicants should highlight medals won at International Olympiads or if they have represented Singapore in arts or sports competitions.
+Achievements to highlight Applicants should highlight medals won at International Olympiads or if they have represented Singapore in arts or sports competitions.
 In addition, include any active community service, volunteer work and leadership positions.
 This information is also important if you are eyeing scholarships such as the Nanyang Technological University (NTU) Talent Scholarship, a new award by the university to help students develop their talents in non-academic fields such as music, film-making, sports and community work.
 If applying for anything related to computing, highlight any involvement in start-ups, digital projects, or creating an app or new software.
-CONTINUED on C2
+CONTINUED on C2 This document is intended for internal research purposes only.
+Copyright remains the property of the content creator.